Siege of Fort Mifflin: Climax

-Result
+Aftermath

 At 6:00 AM on the morning of November 16, HMS Vigilant launched a boat manned by British marines to haul down the American flag, which had been left flying.
 Two hours later, Osborn's troops landed amid snow flurries and took possession of the ruined fort.
 They were greeted by a lone American deserter who told them that Thayer's men suffered about 50 killed and 70 to 80 wounded.
 Historian Mark M. Boatner III estimated total American casualties at 250 killed and wounded from a garrison that counted 450 men plus reinforcements.
-British losses in the last phase of the siege were seven killed and five wounded, nearly all of them were crewman on the Vigiliant.
+British losses in the last phase of the siege were seven killed and five wounded, with nearly all of them being crewmen of Vigiliant.
 The victors were appalled at the damage and at the blood and brains strewn about the fort's interior.
 While the needy enlisted men were busy looting the corpses for shoes and clothing, a few of the British officers admitted in their letters that the defenders had been brave.

-On November 17, Lieutenant General Lord Charles Cornwallis crossed the river with 2,000 men to prepare for an assault on Fort Mercer.
-In the face of this threat, Colonel Greene evacuated Fort Mercer and Cornwallis seized the place unopposed on November 20.
-With the forts gone, Hazelwood set his ships on fire that night to prevent their capture by the British.
-The Delaware was now open to the Royal Navy and the army of occupation in Philadelphia could be supplied.
-The next action occurred at the Battle of Gloucester on November 25 as Cornwallis withdrew from New Jersey.
+On November 17, Lieutenant-general Charles Cornwallis crossed the river with 2,000 men to prepare for an assault on Fort Mercer.
+In the face of this threat, Greene evacuated Fort Mercer and Cornwallis' troops occupied the fort unopposed on November 20.
+With the forts lost, Hazelwood set his ships on fire that night to prevent them from falling into British hands.
+The Delaware was now open to the Royal Navy and the British occupational army in Philadelphia could be supplied.
+The next action occurred at the Battle of Gloucester on November 25, as Cornwallis withdrew from New Jersey.